tamerfrombk/accordion/README.md

 ### Running

-By default, executing `accordion` will have it listen on port `8888`.
-To change this default port, start `accordion` with the port as an argument. e.g. `accordion 12345` will listen on port `12345`. `accordion` also requires an active `redis` connection on `localhost:6379`.
-At the moment, this is *not* configurable but perhaps a brave developer can put together a PR to add it in :) To quit `accordion`, simply press `Ctrl+D` in your terminal.
+By default, `accordion` will listen on port `8888`.
+To change this port, start `accordion` with the port as an argument. e.g. `accordion 12345` will listen on port `12345`. `accordion` also requires an active `redis` connection on `localhost:6379`.
+At the moment, this is *not* configurable but perhaps a brave developer can put together a PR to add it in :) To quit `accordion`, simply press `Ctrl+D` in your terminal or kill the process.

 When `accordion` is launched, you can browse to `<hostname>:<port>` on your browser and you'll be greeted with a (super) simple form to enter your URL that you wish to minify.
 Enter your URL and click `Submit`.

 ![img](rsc/img/form.png)

-Once you submit, `accordion` will generate a minified URL (called the `accordion URL`) and return it to you in a beautiful page (let me know if you're hiring web designers ha):
+Once you submit, `accordion` will generate a minified URL (called the `accordion URL`) and return it to you in a beautiful page:

 ![img](rsc/img/accordion_url.png)

-Once you have this accordion URL, you can now navigate to it and `accordion` will redirect you back to the orginal URL you entered :) In this case, that's `DuckDuckGo`.
+Once you have this accordion URL, you can now navigate to it in your browser and `accordion` will redirect you back to the orginal URL you entered :) In this case, that's `DuckDuckGo`.

 ### Limitations